rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 The level of details I am talking about here (PL statements, lexical tokens) is often associated with dynamically typed PLs and imperative or even procedural programming.
 This is only partially true.
-Compilation can prevent a lot of trivial errors and hopefully the prevented list will grow, but it is far from being exhaustive.
+Static compilation can prevent a lot of trivial errors and hopefully the prevented list will grow, but it is far from being exhaustive.

 **What are my points?**

-My first is that programmers should start considering cognitive aspects of programming more.
+My first point is that programmers should start considering cognitive aspects of programming more.

 What is that we do when we discover a bug?
 We write a test, right?
 Does that decrease the cognitive load?
 Of course it does not.
 Tests play important role but are not a Pavlov's stick.
 Instead of adding a test, I often try to rethink types to make the code simpler and safer.